-Features — AI Gateway for AWS Bedrock¶
+Features — AI Gateway for Amazon Bedrock¶

 stdapi.ai is an AI gateway purpose-built for AWS.
-It brings full OpenAI and Anthropic API compatibility to AWS Bedrock and AWS AI services — so any tool, SDK, or application your team already uses connects instantly, without code changes.
+It brings full OpenAI, Anthropic, and Cohere API compatibility to Amazon Bedrock and AWS AI services — so any tool, SDK, or application your team already uses connects instantly, without code changes.

 - Everything stays in your AWS account — No third-party routing, no data sharing